sendwithus/jobs/senior-frontend-engineer.md

 * You have experience with modern javascript frameworks such as React or Angular.
 * You're very comfortable with HTML and CSS, and not afraid of Photoshop.
 * You've used static website generators like Jekyll or Metalsmith.
-* You focus on product first; you care about how your code effects users.
+* You focus on product first; you care about how your code affects users.
 * You have an eye for design and are opinionated about user experience.
-* You are not afraid of backend code in any language.
+* You adaptable of backend code in any language.